Home

 Key Considerations for Compensatory Leave

-Compensatory leave is generally not a mandatory benefit for all employers in Singapore; however, exceptions apply, such as when an employee is required to work on a public holiday.
+This leave is not a mandatory benefit for all employers in Singapore; however, exceptions apply, such as when an employee is required to work on a public holiday.
 In such cases, employers must provide either an extra day's salary or a day off in lieu, as mandated by the Employment Act.

-Part-Time Employees
+Compensatory Leave for Part-Time Employees

 Part-time employees in Singapore are entitled to overtime pay, not compensatory leave, for additional hours worked, as stipulated by the Employment Act.
 This applies to part-time employees earning up to S$2,600 for non-workmen and up to S$4,500 for workmen under Part IV of the Act.
 Overtime pay is calculated at no less than 1.5 times the basic hourly rate and is provided in monetary form, not as compensatory leave.
 However, this entitlement only applies to those covered under the relevant provisions of the Employment Act.

-Payment for Unused TOIL Upon Resignation
+Payment for Unused Compensatory Leave Upon Resignation

 Employer's Right to Deny Requests